 There has never been as much work on Palestine published in English as there is today.

-We’re excited to offer you The PalFest Bookshelf, a curated subscription that will deliver books, along with bespoke extras, straight to your door.
+The PalFest Bookshelf is a curated subscription that delivers books, along with bespoke extras, straight to your door.

-Most will be new, some will be older works of enduring relevance.
-Each will come with a special extra chosen by the author – a bookmark, a pamphlet, an artwork postcard.
-Subscribers will be invited to Zoom discussions with authors.
+Most are new, some older works of enduring relevance.
+Each come with a special extra – a bookmark, a pamphlet, an artwork postcard.
+Subscribers also receive invitations to Zoom events and discussions with authors.

-By joining The PalFest Bookshelf you’ll be giving critical support to daring new publishing on Palestine – crucial in this moment of increased censorship.
+Bookshelf members give critical support to daring new publishing on Palestine – crucial in this moment of increased censorship.

-The first book on The PalFest Bookshelf will be Mohammed El-Kurd’s highly anticipated Perfect Victims and the Politics of Appeal (Haymarket).
-It will be mailed to you on publication day, along with a specially printed postcard of the cover’s original artwork by Maisara Baroud.
+The first book on The PalFest Bookshelf was Mohammed El-Kurd’s Perfect Victims and the Politics of Appeal, accompanied by a specially printed postcard of the cover’s original artwork by Maisara Baroud.

 “This curation of books on Palestine and ongoing conversations with writers is such a great idea.
 An invaluable resource to guide our thinking and to connect us to one another.”